-To create a negative control reaction simply use the red pipette to add 10μl of the water to the required reaction tubes.
+To create a negative control reaction, simply use the red pipette to add 10μl of the water to the required reaction tubes.
 Close these tubes after adding the water.

 Because some genesig kit targets are common in the environment you may occasionally see a "late" signal in the negative control.
 The q16 software will take this into account accordingly.

-Top tip • Always add the water to the side of the tube to reduce the introduction of bubbles.
-4. Set up a test
+Always add the water to the side of the tube to reduce the introduction of bubbles.

+4. Set up your test

+Use the white pipette to transfer $200\mu l$ of template preparation buffer into each of the species test samples supplied (red lid).
+Cap and shake the tubes to mix.
+Leave to stand at room temperature for five minutes.

-For each sample you wish to analyse, use the red pipette to add 10μl of your DNA sample to the required reaction tubes.
-Close these tubes after adding the sample.
+For each of the four test samples, use the red pipette to add 10μl of the demo species samples to the required reaction tubes.
 Always change pipette tips between samples.

-Top tip • Always add the DNA sample to the side of the tube to reduce the introduction of bubbles.
+• Always add the DNA sample to the side of the tube to reduce the introduction of bubbles.

 5. Positive control

-Use the white pipette to transfer 200μl of template preparation buffer into the positive control template tube.
+Use the white pipette to transfer 200μl of template resuspension buffer into the positive control template tube.
 Cap and shake tube to mix.

 Each time you run a test you will require a positive control.
 This is a small portion of DNA from your species of interest.
-It serves two purposes: - 1.
-It will always test positive so it shows that everything is working as it should be. - 2.
-The q16 software knows how much DNA is present in the positive control.
+It serves two purposes:

+1. It will always test positive, so it shows that everything is working as it should be.
+2. The q16 software knows how much DNA is present in the positive control.
 It uses this information to internally calibrate every test.
 This is essential to give accurate information about the percentage of DNA in your sample that is from your species of interest.

 To create a positive control reaction, simply use 10μl of the positive control instead of your DNA sample.

 Take great care when setting up your positive control.
 The positive control template has the potential to give you a false positive signal in your other samples.
 Set positive controls up last after all other sample tubes are closed.
 Always change pipette tips between samples.
 You may even choose to set up positive controls in a separate room.

+Always add the positive control to the side of the tube to reduce the introduction of bubbles.

+6. Running the test

-Top tip • Always add the positive control to the side of the tube to reduce the introduction of bubbles.
-6. Running the test Place the tubes into the correct positions in your q16 as defined by the software, this may include positioning of empty tubes to ensure that the q16 lid is balanced.
-The run can then be started.
+Open a new experiment and select "Species detection test".
+Use the sample section "+" sign to add 4 samples, edit sample names accordingly.
+Place the tubes into the correct positions in your q16 as defined by the software, this may include the positioning of empty tubes to ensure the q16 lid is balanced.
+The run can then be started

-Top tip - Before loading tubes into the q16, check for bubbles!
-Flick the bottom of the tubes to remove any bubbles that may have formed during the test setup. - Apply centrifugal force with a sharp wrist action to ensure all solution is at the bottom of the reaction tube. - When repeating a test you can use a previous file as a template by clicking 'open' then selecting File name > Files of Type > Experiment file as template What do my results mean?
+- Before loading tubes into the q16, check for bubbles!
+Flick the bottom of the tubes to remove any bubbles that may have formed during the test setup. - Apply centrifugal force with a sharp wrist action to ensure all solution is at the bottom of the reaction tube. - When repeating a test, you can use a previous file as a template by clicking 'open' then selecting File name > Files of Type > Experiment file as template

+What do my results mean?